There’s a lot of buzz surrounding DeFi cryptocurrencies right now and I’m going to give you a quick break down on what they are and their purpose.

-The goal of this DeFi project is to solve liquidity and slippage issues common for tokens trading on DEXes (decentralised exchanges).
+This DeFi project is trying to solve liquidity and slippage issues common for tokens trading on DEXes (decentralised exchanges).
 Holders of SNX token stake the coin to get paid a portion of the fees generated from the exchange activity.

-The best exchange the token currently trades on is Kucoin, with around $1 million in total daily volume.
+The token is traded on a few exchanges, including Kucoin, with around $1 million in total daily volume.

 Bancor (BNT) offers a marketplace that facilitates the exchange of cryptoassets that may otherwise lack consistent liquidity on exchanges.
 Bancor’s protocol uses smart contracts to create Smart Tokens, which performs conversions of various ERC-20 tokens with its reserves of other ERC20 tokens.
 The built-in automated market makers dynamically adjusts token price and supply after each trade.

 Bancor provides the service of a DEX as well as a wallet.
 The site is now releasing Bancor 2.0 to improve on the service.
 The Bancor Protocol enables automatic price determination and an autonomous liquidity mechanism for tokens on smart contract blockchains.
 The Bancor Network provides decentralized liquidity, based on the Bancor Protocol, which leverages the capabilities of Ethereum smart contracts to build liquidity directly into tokens which are always available to be both bought and sold directly through their smart contracts.